Scroll down or click to go to the latest installment

 The day after Labour Day, I loaded gear and dog into the car, put the canoe on top, and made the three-hour drive to the other side of the park.

-Algonquin Provincial Park is my home away from home: I’ve been doing canoe trips in the interior since the late 1980s, many on my own.
+Algonquin Provincial Park is my home away from home: I’ve been doing canoe trips in the interior since the late 1980s, and (since the late 1990s) most on my own.
 Having just seen for myself how (relatively) well Mom was doing, and been reassured by Dr. Leung’s assessments, it felt safe to go out of communication range for a few days.

 The next morning, when I sat down again on the rock with my bowl of granola, she did the same thing.
 It was odd but not unwelcome behaviour.